Updated Second Edition!

 Bicycles must be packed flat and wrapped up.

-Folding bikes: tick No restrictions but we would always recommend keeping the bike well covered and treating as normal luggage Tandems and tricycles: Unknown
+Routes: London-Oxford Folding bikes: No restrictions but we would always recommend keeping the bike well covered and treating as normal luggage Tandems and tricycles: Unknown

 Most buses carry up to three bikes in the luggage hold.